absk1317/react-d3-components/README.md

 # react-d3-components

 > D3 Components for React
+This is a forked version of codesuki's repo tweaked for personal usage.

 Let React have complete control over the DOM even when using D3.
 This way we can benefit from Reacts Virtual DOM.